“Beauty of whatever kind, in its supreme development, invariably excites the sensitive soul to tears.” ~Edgar Allen Poe

 As I grew older and lived on my own, I discovered other interesting sensitivities.
-I was more sensitive than most of my friends to medication, caffeine, crowded and noisy environments, and making life changes.
+I was more highly sensitive than most of my friends to medication, caffeine, crowded and noisy environments, and making life changes.
 And my intense feelings around conflict, arguing, and violence never abated.

 But also as I grew older, I learned I had to adapt to a world that wasn’t filled with equally sensitive people if I was going to thrive and be happy.
 I had to manage my sensitivity where appropriate and learn new skills for reacting and responding to situations that turned up my emotional juice.
 Does any of this remind you of yourself — or someone close to you?
 If so, you aren’t alone.
 And you aren’t crazy or weak or “too sensitive.”